Interview 1

 Goal

-focused on UKG Pro, which I actively use
+This project began with UX research focused on UKG Pro, which I actively use at my part-time workplace primarily to review pay statements.

-The goal of the redesign was to improve transparency
+The goal of the redesign was to improve transparency and verifiability within the payroll checking experience.

 My Approach